TREASURIES-U.S. yields fall from highs after mixed jobs report

 By David Randall

-NEW YORK, Sept 2 (Reuters) - Yields of short-term U.S. Treasuries fell from multi-year highs Friday after a closely watched employment report showed unemployment rising and job growth slowing in August, as many on Wall Street had expected.
+NEW YORK, Sept 2 (Reuters) - Yields of short-term U.S. Treasuries fell from multiyear highs on Friday after a closely watched employment report showed unemployment rising and job growth slowing in August, as many on Wall Street had expected.

 Economists polled by Reuters had forecast payrolls increasing 300,000.
 Estimates ranged from as low as 75,000 to as high as 450,000.